11ty/11ty-website/src/docs/plugins.md

 };
 ```

-### Namespace the plugin additions
+### Advanced: Namespace the plugin additions

-You can namespace parts of your configuration using `eleventyConfig.namespace`.
+It’s unlikely you’ll need this feature _but_ you can namespace parts of your configuration using `eleventyConfig.namespace`.
 This will add a string prefix to all filters, tags, helpers, shortcodes, collections, and transforms.

 {% codetitle ".eleventy.js" %}